 Be sure and have plenty of napkins handy!

 To show you how quick and easy this is, my son and I made this super short video.

 - 1 teaspoon salt

 - 1/2 cups water

 - 1 cup BBQ sauce

-Preheat the BBQ grill to a medium high heat.
-Coat one side of the ribs with BBQ sauce and grill 3 minutes.
-Coat the other side with BBQ sauce flip and grill an additional 3 minutes.
-Slather on additional BBQ sauce and grill each side for an additional 3 minutes.
+- When you're ready to eat, preheat the BBQ grill to a medium-high heat.
+Coat one side of the ribs with BBQ sauce.
+Place on the grill, sauce side down, and grill for 3 minutes.
+Coat the other side with BBQ sauce, flip, and grill for a 3 minutes.